-Module type Module name Module Corresponding NQF NQF [F] - Full code regular level: credits:

-Foundational module code 6 16 [A] -

-Augmenting A Strategic Communication 1A SCOEXA1 SCO1AA1 6 16
+Module type F] - Full Foundational [A] - Module name Module code Corresponding regular module code NQF level: 6 NQF credits: 16 Augmenting A Strategic Communication 1A SCOEXA1 SCO1AA1 6 16

 This module introduces students to the field of strategic communication, including the basic theoretical approaches that will enable them to conceptualise strategic communication.
 Students are also introduced to other fields that have contributed to the development of strategic communication as a discipline and also to the underlying assumptions.
 The various strategic communication professional roles are explored and students are familiarised with different worldviews and approaches to knowing and understanding the PR professions community of practice.